ISLAH-Hamza/supervised-Fs/README.md

 This repository will be organized as follows:

-- the data sets folder contains the real and simulated data sets used to test the algorithms
+- the data  folder contains the real and simulated data sets used to test the algorithms
-- the one-labels folder contains the selection algorithms that process the target variable when it contains only one label
+- the singl-label-Fs folder contains the selection algorithms that process the target variable when it contains only one label
-- the multi-labels folder will contain the FMFS algorithm, which works on data array with several labels.
+- the multi-labels-Fs folder will contain the FMFS algorithm, which works on data array with several labels.
 - finally the test folder which contains the description of the tests used and the results obtained.